 When it's time to say goodbye to Porto, why not finish with a bang?
 There are plenty of options for an unforgettable night out in one of Europe's most vibrant cities.

 Porto is an exciting destination that has something for everyone.
-From port tastings and Six Bridges cruises to walking tours and exploring further afield in Douro Valley – there is so much to discover in this beautiful city on a long weekend trip.
+From port tastings and Six Bridges cruises to walking tours and exploring further afield in the Douro Valley, there is so much to discover in this beautiful city on a long weekend trip.
 We hope you enjoyed your stay!